Literature: Brideshead Revisited

 - Converting for Love: It's a given that anyone who wants to marry into the Flyte family must convert to Catholicism.
 Rex Mottram's attempt to do so is an Epic Fail—partly because he doesn't give a hang for religion, partly because Cordelia feeds him false information as a joke (he believes, for instance, that you can condemn anyone's soul to Hell by paying the Church a small fee).

 - Cure Your Gays: Very ambiguously implied when Rex mentions that the sanitorium he plans to send Sebastian to treats sex cases as well as alcoholism.
 Lady Marchmain seems to miss this as she responds by wondering about the kind of company Sebastian would have there.

 - Ensign Newbie: Charles's World War II Military service is hindered by the clumsy, but well meaning Lieutenant Hooper.

 - Everybody Smokes: Justified given the time period.

 - Evil Matriarch: One interpretation of Lady Marchmain.

 - First-Person Peripheral Narrator: Played straight and then subverted — Charles initially is little more than an outside observer upon Sebastian and his family, but after the Time Skip becomes the novel's proper protagonist.

 - Genteel Interbellum Setting

 - Getting Crap Past the Radar: Considering it was first published in 1945 the book gets away with an awful lot.
-No one batted an eyelid at the flamboyant Anthony Blanche, ambiguously gay main character Sebastian Flyte and the large amount of Ho Yay between him and Charles.
-(Unless you knew the real people they were thinly veiled fictionalizations of.)
+No one batted an eyelid at the flamboyant Anthony Blanche, ambiguously gay main character Sebastian Flyte, and conspicuous Homoerotic Subtext between him and Charles.
+(Unless you knew the real people of whom they were thinly veiled fictionalizations.)

 - Heroic BSOD: Julia has one of these when Lord Brideshead calls her out on her adulterous relationship with Charles.